-- 2.51 With CER we will conduct a medium term review of the Capacity Payment Mechanism (CPM). - 2.52 We will progress our regional integration work-stream with CER to develop improved trading arrangements with Great Britain. - 2.53 We will continue to develop our harmonised GTUoS and TLAF policies with a view to implementing new enduring arrangements from October 2011.
+- 2.51 With CER we will conduct a medium term review of the Capacity Payment Mechanism (CPM). - 2.52 We will progress our regional integration work-stream with CER to develop improved trading arrangements with our neighbouring island. - 2.53 We will continue to develop our harmonised Generator Transmission Use of System (GTUoS) and Transmission Loss Adjustment Factors (TLAFs) policies with a view to implementing new enduring arrangements from October 2011.

 - 2.54 As a regulator of three different industries there are benefits from having a multi-utility perspective.
-During 2012-13 we intend to develop a position paper on financing networks in conjunction with colleagues from the gas and water directorates. - 2.55 We will also initiate work relating to private networks.
-Specifically, we will review the implications of both private networks and the contestability of connections within electricity networks.
+During 2012-13 we intend to develop a position paper on financing networks in conjunction with colleagues from the gas and water directorates. - 2.55 We will also initiate work relating to private networks, specifically, we will review the implications of both private networks and the contestability of connections within electricity networks.

-Retail
+Retail and Social

 - 2.56 Competition has long been at the heart of the EU, UK and Northern Ireland vision of energy markets.
 A range of steps at all three levels have sought to promote wholesale and retail energy market competition.
-As regards the energy retail sector in Northern Ireland, the statutory remit given to us places a high value on competition as a means to deliver consumer benefits. - 2.57 The Retail directorate was established in early 2009 with the aim of eradicating a number of significant barriers that can potentially hinder market entry and competition.
-The Retail directorate has been specifically working with our electricity and gas directorates to promote competition. - 2.58 The expanding and evolving agenda associated with market opening, consumer protection and regulating competitive markets will continue to require resourcing going forward.
-The retail director post has up until now been filled by a director in an acting capacity.
+As regards the energy retail sector in Northern Ireland, the statutory remit given to us places a high value on competition as a means to deliver consumer benefits. - 2.57 The Retail and Social Directorate was established in early 2009, after identifying the necessity of regulatory intervention to address entry barriers in the retail energy market and enable choice.
+Two years later, it was expanded to cover social issues, those previously undertaken within the Environmental and Social Branch.
+The Retail and Social Directorate has been specifically working with our electricity and gas directorates to promote competition.

+2.58 The expanding and evolving agenda associated with market opening, consumer protection and regulating competitive markets will continue to require resourcing going forward.
+As highlighted in the draft FWP, the retail director post has up until now been filled by a director in an acting capacity.
 Given the significant programme of work envisaged for the retail directorate over the coming years it would be our intention to initiate a process to recruit a permanent director for the retail directorate in the coming months.

-2.59 The Retail directorate will continue to play a leading role in the scrutiny of the regulated electricity supplier - NIE Energy Supply (NIEES).
+2.59 The Retail and Social Directorate will continue to play a leading role in the scrutiny of the regulated electricity supplier - NIE Energy Supply (NIEES).
 The principle that the prices customers pay should be the least possible and reflect the costs of production will be at the forefront of our scrutiny of the NIE ES tariffs.
 During early 2011-12 we will complete and implement a price control of NIE ES - to be effective from 1 April 2011.